Electrux/OS-Stuff/Installation/Arch/MacBook/Base-Install/Part1/instructions.md

 		15.d Enter the following in the new line:

-			127.0.1.1 Electrux-MSI.localdomain Electrux-MSI
+			127.0.1.1 Electrux-MBP.localdomain Electrux-MBP

 		15.e Save and close the file using Ctrl+x, y, enter.

+	16. We also have to enable a couple of modules for MacBooks.

+		16.a Open /etc/modules in nano as:

+			nano /etc/modules

+		16.b Insert the following two lines:

+			coretemp
+			applesmc

+		16.c Save and close the file using Ctrl+x, y, enter.

-	16. Now we will remove a preinstalled software for network handling and install a better one:
+	17. Now we will remove a preinstalled software for network handling and install a better one:

-		16.a Remove netctl package using the following command:
+		17.a Remove netctl package using the following command:

 			pacman -R netctl

-		16.b Install the packages - networkmanager, bluez, dialog:
+		17.b Install the packages - networkmanager, bluez, dialog:

 			pacman -S networkmanager bluez dialog

-		16.c Enable the network manager service to start at boot:
+		17.c Enable the network manager service to start at boot:

 			systemctl enable NetworkManager

-	17 Now we will setup some final things before rebooting in our new OS:
+	18 Now we will setup some final things before rebooting in our new OS:

-		17.a Set the password for the root user.
+		18.a Set the password for the root user.
 This password will govern everything on the computer so set it carefully, using the following command:

 			passwd

-		17.b It will prompt you to enter new UNIX password.
+		18.b It will prompt you to enter new UNIX password.
 Enter the new password and enter it again to confirm:

 			Enter new UNIX password: <password>
 			Enter again to confirm: <password>

-		17.c Install some other important packages like the amazing z shell.
+		18.c Install some other important packages like the amazing z shell.
 Enter the command:

 			pacman -S intel-ucode zsh

-		17.d Now create your account using the following command:
+		18.d Now create your account using the following command:

 			useradd -m -G wheel -s /bin/zsh -c "<full name>" <username>

-		17.e Set the password for the new account:
+		18.e Set the password for the new account:

 			passwd <username>

-		17.f Now install and enable the command "sudo" to be used by all the users in group "wheel":
+		18.f Now install and enable the command "sudo" to be used by all the users in group "wheel":

-		     	17.f.a Install the sudo package using the following command:
+		     	18.f.a Install the sudo package using the following command:

 			        pacman -S sudo

-			17.f.b Edit the file /etc/sudoers using nano:
+			18.f.b Edit the file /etc/sudoers using nano:

 				nano /etc/sudoers

-			17.f.c Scroll down and remove the comment (#) from the line:
+			18.f.c Scroll down and remove the comment (#) from the line:

 				# %wheel ALL=(ALL) ALL

-			17.f.d Save and close the file.
+			18.f.d Save and close the file.

-		17.g Setup the pacman.conf file to enable yaourt repository and install yaourt:
+		18.g Setup the pacman.conf file to enable yaourt repository and install yaourt:

-			17.g.a Edit /etc/pacman.conf file using nano:
+			18.g.a Edit /etc/pacman.conf file using nano:

 				nano /etc/pacman.conf

-			17.g.b Scroll through the file and find the line:
+			18.g.b Scroll through the file and find the line:

 				#[multilib]
 				#Include = /etc/pacman.d/mirrorlist

-			17.g.c Remove the comment (#) from both the lines.
+			18.g.c Remove the comment (#) from both the lines.
 This will enable multilib repository for 32 bit libraries.

-			17.g.b Scroll to the end of the file, and in a new line, enter the following:
+			18.g.b Scroll to the end of the file, and in a new line, enter the following:

 				[archlinuxfr]
 				SigLevel = Never
 				Server = http://repo.archlinux.fr/$arch

-			17.g.c Save and close the file.
+			18.g.c Save and close the file.

-			17.g.d Update pacman database to enable the multilib and yaourt repository:
+			18.g.d Update pacman database to enable the multilib and yaourt repository:

 				pacman -Syu

-			17.g.e Install yaourt package manager to install applications from the Arch User Repository (AUR):
+			18.g.e Install yaourt package manager to install applications from the Arch User Repository (AUR):

 				pacman -S yaourt customizepkg rsync

-	18. Now we will install the systemd bootloader to enable the system to boot into our new install:
+	19. Now we will install the systemd bootloader to enable the system to boot into our new install:

-		18.a Install systemd-boot using the following command:
+		19.a Install systemd-boot using the following command:

 			bootctl install

-		18.b It will install some files in /boot directory.
+		19.b It will install some files in /boot directory.
 Now we will setup the boot config:

-			18.b.a Go to /boot/loader directory:
+			19.b.a Go to /boot/loader directory:

 				cd /boot/loader

-			18.b.b Edit the file loader.conf:
+			19.b.b Edit the file loader.conf:

 				nano loader.conf

-			18.b.c Edit the line default <...> and set it as follows:
+			19.b.c Edit the line default <...> and set it as follows:

 				default arch

-			18.b.d Add new line with the following content:
+			19.b.d Add new line with the following content:

 				editor 0

-			18.b.e Save the file and close it.
+			19.b.e Save the file and close it.

-			18.b.f Go to the entries directory:
+			19.b.f Go to the entries directory:

 				cd entries

-			18.b.g Create a new file named arch.conf using nano (since we used arch as the parameter for default entry in loader.conf:
+			19.b.g Create a new file named arch.conf using nano (since we used arch as the parameter for default entry in loader.conf:

 				nano arch.conf

-			18.b.h Enter the following in the file:
+			19.b.h Enter the following in the file:

 				Template: